adarah/monorepo/README.md

-# My monorepo
+# Hi there
-This monorepo contains the recent projects I've been working on.
+If you're reading this from my profile you might be confused, but this README is intended for [my main monorepo](https://github.com/Adarah/adarah) which contains the recent projects I've been working on.

 ## Project overview
 Below is a short description of each project.
 You can get more details in each project's README.